 Terence McLaughlin describes aeronautical experiments from gliders to powered machines.

 B.J.
-Haimes describes how, on July 6th, 1919, a British airship, the R34, raised the possibility of transatlantic travel by dirigible.
+Haimes describes how a British airship, the R34, raised the possibility of transatlantic travel by dirigible.

 D.L.B.
 Hartley describes the background to a postwar transatlantic aviation competition, famously won by Alcock and Brown’s Vickers Vimy aeroplane.

 Count Zeppelin and his successors in Germany and Britain backed an invention that failed; but David Sawers describes how, during its lifetime, the airship attracted the enthusiasm of many aeronautical engineers.